rmhcovid/txtmon/documentation/setup_instructions.md

 Setting up the technical system is just one small part of running a Home Monitoring Project in your organisation.
 Organising staff, procedures,

 You *must* familiarise yourself with the overall project to have any hope of absorbing these technical systems.
-There is a copy of our overall project procedures document
+There is a copy of our overall project procedures document in /latest_version/RMH Covid-19 Home Monitoring Program.pdf.
+Stop now and read that document.

 ## Preparation